Recommendation for admission criteria in university on applied sciences (UAS) Master’s degree programmes 2021

 If these criteria fail to produce a difference between tied applicants, a university of applied sciences may choose to admit all or none of the equally ranked applicants, or the applicants may be automatically selected by lots drawn by a computer system.

 The application should indicate the types of special arrangements being requested and the grounds for the request.
 The applicant should enclose copies of the certificates to which he or she makes appeal.
-As a general rule, the statements should be not more than five (5) years old.
-The application contains more detailed information about the attachments.
+The certificates may not date back for more than 5 (five) years.
+More detailed instructions on the attachments are provided on the form.

 In cases where an issue entitling an applicant to special arrangements already exists during the application period, an application for special arrangements for entrance examinations must be submitted by the common deadline decided by the universities of applied sciences.
 The applicant must submit a separate application to each university of applied sciences to which he or she has submitted an application.
 A university of applied sciences may provide additional instructions, for example related to two-stage admissions.
 The application should be submitted to the admissions offices of the relevant higher education institutions.